grubbcc/anagrams/To do.md

 * add features to administrator tools
 * automate scheduled server restarts
 * backup server
-* ping every few seconds to ensure verify connections?
+* ping every few seconds to verify connections?
 * wouldn't it be better for the Player's words list be a list of <Word>?
 * prune in-game search tree depth?
 * consider adding a ServerWorker attribute to Player so it knows to whom to communicate game updates